openjournals/joss/docs/editing.md

 ### Responding to editorial assignments

-As documented above, papers will be assigned to you by one of the EiCs.
+As documented above, papers will be assigned to you by one of the AEiCs.
 We ask that editors respond in a timely fashion (< 72 hours) to invites to edit a new submission.

 ### Continued attention to assigned submissions